 Students must carry their ID at all times during school days and school functions.

-All students have received a handbook/planner.
-This book servers three purposes.
-First, it is an assignment notebook for students to keep records of class assignments Second, it contains information and procedures that students need to know how to successfully navigate through the middle school years Third, the student handbook is a great tool for parents, students, and teachers to use for communication and keeping track of assignments
+All students receive a handbook/planner.
+This book serves three purposes.
+First, it is an assignment notebook for students to keep records of class assignments.
+Second, it contains information and procedures that students need to know how to successfully navigate through the middle school years.
+Third, the student handbook is a great tool for parents, students, and teachers to use for communication and keeping track of assignments.

-There is a new fee structure for athletics, activities and clubs.
-We at Franklin support the extracurricular programs and do not need any student denied the opportunity to participate because they are unable to pay.
-Please call (682-2060), Mr. Bendis or Mr. Kish if you need assistance with fees.
+There is a fee structure for athletics, activities and clubs.
+We at Franklin support the extracurricular programs and do not want any student denied the opportunity to participate because they are unable to pay.
+Please call (682-2060), Mr. Bendis, or Mr. Kish if you need assistance with fees.

 If your student is absent, please call the attendance office (682-2359) before 10:00 a.m. to report the absence.
 When a student needs to be dismissed early from school for a doctor's appointment, etc., please send a note with your student to be brought to the main office before first period stating the reason and the time you would like the student dismissed.
 The student will then receive a pass to show to his or her teacher indicating the appropriate dismissal time.
 The person picking up the student needs to come to door #1 in the front of the building.
 The student will look for their parent's car and leave once they see it.
 Parents DO NOT need to come in.